MCLD/ExtractRDLFiles/README.md

 # ExtractReports

-Windows console application which can extract .RDL files from a ReportServer database.
+Windows console application to extract .RDL files from a ReportServer database.

 Microsoft Reporting services stores RDL files in the SQL Server database as `VARBINARY` data.
 This console application will go through all the reports in the database and output them to disk